adlnet/xAPI-Spec/xAPI-Data.md

 <a name="statement-comparision-requirements" />
 ###### Statement Comparision Requirements
-There are a number of scenarios outlined in this specification which require statements to be compared to see if they match.
+There are a number of scenarios outlined in this specification which require Statements to be compared to see if they match.
 In these scenarios, the following rules apply:

 * Differences which could have been caused by